Containerize Apps for ALPON with Dockerfile Templates

 Combine the pieces above:

-# Pinned, slim, ARM64-compatible Python runtime FROM python:3.11-slim # Working directory for the rest of the build WORKDIR /app # Install dependencies first — better cache reuse COPY requirements.txt .
+# Pinned, slim, ARM64-compatible Python runtime FROM python:3.11-slim # Working directory for the rest of the build WORKDIR /app # Install dependencies first for better cache reuse COPY requirements.txt .
 RUN pip install --no-cache-dir -r requirements.txt # Copy the rest of the source COPY . . # Start the application CMD ["python", "app.py"]

 Build it for ARM64